enthali/ShapeMaster/README.md

 ShapeMaster is now open source and released under the MIT License.
 Please report any bugs or feature requests via GitHub issues.

-## Installation
+## Installation & Contribution

-1. Download the latest installer from the [GitHub Pages site](https://enthali.github.io/ShapeMaster).
-2. Run the installer.
+### For Trusting Users

-3. Open PowerPoint and check for the "Shape Master" tab in the ribbon.
+To install ShapeMaster, follow the instructions on the [GitHub Pages project site](https://enthali.github.io/ShapeMaster).
+After installation, open PowerPoint and check for the "Shape Master" tab in the ribbon.

+>**Security Notice:**
+>
+>If you see a security warning, it is because the add-in is signed with a self-signed certificate.
+Installing and trusting this certificate is not recommended unless you fully understand the risks and trust the source.
+>
+>Proceed only if you are comfortable with these risks.

+### For Developers

+If you want to contribute or build ShapeMaster yourself:

+- See [InstallForDevelopers.md](InstallForDevelopers.md) for detailed developer setup and build instructions.
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and the pull request workflow.

 ## Usage